taviso/rarvmtools/README.md

     * Basic programs appear to run on the Linux unrar program.
     * I havn't tested Windows yet, because I'm still porting the CRC tools to RarVM.

+Needless to say, don't pipe untrusted input into this early alpha build ;-)

 FAQ
 ===============================================================================